EngqvistLab/biomark_assays/README.md

 ### Microfluidic enzyme assays
 The Fluidigm Biomark HD microfluidic qPCR system was adapted to carrying out enzyme kinetic studies using a amplex-red based assay.
-This repository contains data, code and figures used in the study (https://www.biorxiv.org/content/10.1101/2020.09.18.303248v1).
+This repository contains data, code and figures used in the ACS Omega article found here: https://pubs.acs.org/doi/abs/10.1021/acsomega.0c04918 (pre-print available at https://www.biorxiv.org/content/10.1101/2020.09.18.303248v1).
+The code is free to use and modify under GPLv3, but we do appreciate of you cite our article if you find it useful.

 ![Graphical abstract](/results/figures/TOC.png)